e1601515/Blockchain-Logistics-Tracker/README.md

 or use infura.io by changing in server.js (requires free registration) : <br>
 web3.setProvider(new web3.providers.HttpProvider("https://ropsten.infura.io/<your API key>"));

-you have to add your own accounts and the sending accounts private key to server.js , you can get that from myetherwallet.com
+you have to add your own accounts(with some ether for gas) and the sending accounts private key to server.js , you can get that from myetherwallet.com

 then just run server.js and connect localhost by browser